Study animal management and husbandry techniques

 - Addressing any injuries or disease.
 (This may involve appropriate techniques of diagnosis, prevention, control and treatment).

 - Proper use and/or handling.
-This may involve advising owners, and/or ensuring veterinary staff use appropriate measures for handling, immobilising, anethesising, administering pharmaceuticals, or euthanasia.
+This may involve advising owners, and/or ensuring veterinary staff use appropriate measures for handling, immobilising, anesthetising, administering pharmaceuticals, or euthanasia.

 Pet Shop Work

 Pet stores are like any other shop, a retail outlet for products.
 To be a successful pet shop owner, manager or employee, you need to be able to sell merchandise, from pet food and toys to cages, fish tanks, leashes and the pets themselves.
-Obviously you need to know about caring for different animals in order to keep the animals you are selling in good condition; and advise customers on the products they might buy.
+You need to know about caring for different animals in order to keep the animals you are selling in good condition; and advise customers on the products they might buy.
 Some pet shops may be more caring for the animals than others.
-Some pet shops (or departments in other stores) may sell non living products that relate to pets; without selling the actual pets.
-Some pet shops specialize in the type of pets they sell (eg. An Dog or Aquarium shop).
+Some pet shops (or departments in other stores) may sell non-living products that relate to pets; without selling the actual pets.
+Some pet shops specialise in the type of pets they sell (e.g., a dog or aquarium shop).

 Working in an Animal Shelter